Knutsford Town Awards

 First launched in 2013, the Knutsford Town Awards aim to recognise those who make Knutsford such a special community.
 The Town Council makes awards following nominations from the public across four categories, Civic, Youth, Business and Community.
-After having a hiatus in 2016, the awards are back for 2017 and it is now time for you to submit your nominations and tell us who your community champions are.
+The 2018 Town Awards will be presented at the Town Meeting in April.

 Civic Award made to an individual (or group of individuals) who give their time to the community.

 Business Award goes to a local business for their work engaging and contributing to the community.

 Youth Award is presented to someone aged 21 or under who is giving their time to support the community